jellyfin-archive/jellyfin-docs/general/administration/installing.md

 1. Rename `system-bak` to `system`
 1. Run `jellyfin.bat` to start the server again

+### Install using legacy script

+Only for versions 10.3.x and earlier.

+1. Download and extract the latest version
+1. Run `install.bat` or `install-jellyfin.ps1`
+1. (optional) Enter a custom install location (default is `%appdata%`)
+1. (optional) Enter a custom library/data location (default is `%localappdata%`) - Currently not working
+1. (optional) Select to install jellyfin as a service
+1. (optional) Import old library - Not compatible with newer Emby versions
+1. (optional) Create a shortcut on your desktop
+1. (optional) Run Jellyfin after installation
+1. Press `Install`

 ## MacOS

 MacOS Application packages and builds in TAR archive format are available [here](https://repo.jellyfin.org/releases/server/macos).